insooth/insooth.github.io/log-less-log-once.md

 }
 ```

-The stringification of `ConverterErrors` is implemented fairly easy, and &mdash; as  (note the indentation that helps the reader):
+The stringification of `ConverterErrors` is implemented fairly easy.
+(Note the indentation that helps the reader.):

 ```c++
 std::string to_string(Error which)